 ssoadm command, and the REST API.

-To access the centralized web agent configuration, on the AM console go to REALMS > Realm Name > Applications > Agents > Web > Agent Name.
+To access the centralized web agent configuration, on the AM admin UI go to REALMS > Realm Name > Applications > Agents > Web > Agent Name.

-Configure properties that are not present in the AM console as custom properties, on the Advanced tab of the console.
-For a list of property names, see the Properties reference.
+Configure properties that are not present in the AM admin UI as custom properties, on the Advanced tab of the console.
+For a list of property names, refer to the Properties reference.

 When properties and value pairs are defined as custom properties, they take precedence for that property.
 Therefore, to prevent configuration errors, do not configure a property as a custom property if it has a UI counterpart.

-For more information about creating centrally-stored agent profiles, see Creating Agent Profiles.
+For more information about creating centrally-stored agent profiles, refer to Creating agent profiles.

 The Web Agent installer creates the following file to store agent bootstrap